 1. Plan ahead for Mother’s Day

-If you are a Mum, and Mother’s Day falls on a date when you wouldn’t usually be with your children, then some pre-planning will help.
+If Mother’s Day falls on a date when you wouldn’t usually be with your children, then some pre-planning can help.
 Talk to your ex-partner in advance to see if you can swap weekends/days so you can spend the day with your children, and ensure that you do the same for Father’s Day.

 Perhaps you could agree how you will deal with days that are important to your and your ex-partner in your parenting plan and ensure that the same rules apply to each of you.